ellakoa/postcard-poem/content/posts/silent-footsteps.md

   easing the night from the mind.

-  Strolling amidst the violet-blue silent footsteps, are wet with dew.
+  Strolling amidst the violet-blue silent footsteps are wet with dew.

   Sunlight slips between trees
   gold slowly drips from their leaves.